House narrowly approves rules amid concerns about McCarthy’s concessions

 In the end, a handful of holdouts dropped their opposition and supported the measure, putting aside reservations about McCarthy’s concessions, including some that they worried could lead to deep cuts in military spending.

-The package passed on Monday evening in a mostly party-line vote of 220-213, with just one Republican voting “no.” It included the so-called Holman rule, which allows lawmakers to use spending bills to defund specific programs and fire federal officials or reduce their pay; would make it harder for lawmakers to raise the debt limit; and would pave the way for the creation of a new select subcommittee under the Judiciary Committee focused on the “weaponization” of the federal government.
+The package passed on Monday evening in a mostly party-line vote of 220-213, with just one Republican voting “no.” It includes the so-called Holman rule, which allows lawmakers to use spending bills to defund specific programs and fire federal officials or reduce their pay; makes it harder for lawmakers to raise the debt limit; and paves the way for the creation of a new select subcommittee under the Judiciary Committee focused on the “weaponization” of the federal government.

-Taken together, the rules would increase transparency around how legislation is put together.
+Taken together, the rules increase transparency around how legislation is put together.
 But they could also make it difficult for the House to carry out even its most basic duties in the next two years, such as funding the government, including the military, or avoiding a catastrophic federal debt default.

 “Bills appear by dark of night; bills that nobody’s read that are thousands of pages long,” said Rep. Steve Scalise of Louisiana, the majority leader.
 “Today starts that process — of fixing what’s broken in Washington so that Washington can finally start working for the people of this country who are struggling.”